shahsawoodshinwari/php-clean-architecture/README.md

 - UpdateProfile

 **A use case should be a single, very specific action.
 It shouldn’t do anything more than its name suggests.**

-## Rule of thumb

-The rule of thumb of the Clean Architecture is:
-**An inner circle must never know anything about the circles around it**.

 ## How it works